2020 Autumn Leaves Tour of Japan

 During the day we enjoy a yakitori lunch (fine skewered food grilled over hot coals).

 The afternoon is free to explore Kyoto on your own.
 You may like to participate in a workshop in paper-making, silk-weaving or indigo-dying.
-Taking a cooking or sake-tasting class or explore Kyoto’s bustling food and textile markets are other options.
-Although, you may prefer to wander around Kyoto’s great range of craft shops and department stores for that something special to take home.
+Taking a cooking or sake-tasting class or experience traditional Japanese tea ceremony.
+Why not explore Kyoto’s bustling food and textile markets?
+You may prefer to wander around Kyoto’s great range of craft shops and department stores for that something special to take home.

 You can depart from Osaka’s Kansai International Airport, or travel by train or air to Tokyo to fly home, or perhaps linger in Japan a little longer.
 Ask Journey to the East to help you plan your personal tour extension.